nguyenhoangchu/dataengineering/README.md

 # data engineering
 Author CHU Quang Nguyen Hoang
 ## Introduction:
-- This document is intended for reference in Data Engineering and related concepts about databases.<br> which is written based on what I've learned in Udacity's Data Engineering course.
+- This document is intended for referencing to Data Engineering and related concepts about databases.<br> which is written based on what I've learned in Udacity's Data Engineering course.
 The link to the course is attached at the bottom of this material.<br>
 This course contains 4 main parts and each part was separated into small lessons, after some lessons you will have exercises and demos to revise what you've learned.
 - You'll need to have knowledge about:
   - Intermediate Python Skills